 The Human Resource Management Department offers a Departmental Honors Program for those students who excel in the HRM Major core courses.
 The Departmental Honors Program is a separate curriculum from the general HRM Major and requires students to carefully plan their schedules in advance of their application to the program.
 Requirements within the elective and quantitative sections of the HRM Honors Curriculum vary from the general HRM Major curriculum (for an overview of the requirements see the HRM Departmental Honors Checklist).
 Students must first have declared the general HRM Major in order to apply for the Honors Curriculum.
 HRM Honors students will conduct an original research project under the supervision of a faculty advisor and a senior thesis committee.

 Application to the HRM Honors Program occurs during the spring semester or subsequent summer term of a student's junior year.
-Students must submit a thesis proposal no later than one week before the start of the fall term of the student's senior year.
+Students must secure a faculty adviser and submit a thesis proposal no later than August 1 of the student's senior year.
 Eligibility to apply to the program is based upon the following:

 - Completion of 85+ academic credits by the end of the junior year.